tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 While build systems have been in use in software projects for decades, they're newer in the realm of web development.
-Web development used to be primarily static assets (HTML, CSS, JS, and images).
+Web development used to be primarily serving static assets (HTML, CSS, JS, and images).
 From there, the industry started having the server execute pieces of the source files to adjust the output (SHTML, Perl, or PHP) to do things like add modification dates, include reused snippets, etc. But over the years, this dynamic content gave rise to full CMS based websites.
 The change may have happened gradually, but these really are full applications now.
 They should be managed as such, especially enterprise sites or sites with large or revolving development teams.